kpeez/deep-neuronmorpho/references/macgnn_architecture.md

 ## Model Architecture

 MACGNN is based on a 5-layer GIN model (input + 4 GIN layers).
-This model updates each node's representations by using sum aggregation for a node and it's neighbors.
+This model updates each node's representations by using sum aggregation for a node and its neighbors.
 It then uses a MLP to update the node's representation:
 $$
 h_{v}^{(k)} = \text{MLP}^{k}\bigg( \big( 1 + \epsilon \big) \cdot h_{v}^{(k-1)} \sum\limits_{u \in N(v)} h^{(k-1)} \bigg)
 $$